TUW-VieVS/RADIATE/README.md

 ## Installation

 For installation the following steps are required:
-* Create a directory, for example 'VieVSsource'
+* Create a directory, for example 'RADIATE'
 * Clone the VieVS module RADIATE into the new directory using

 ```
-$ cd your_directory/VieVSsource
+$ cd RADIATE
 $ git clone https://github.com/TUW-VieVS/RADIATE.git
 ```